nineteendo/tmlx/Docs/docs/statements/comments.md

 {: .example }
 > ```btml
-> if White exit 1 // Reject the input if the first pixel is white
+> if white exit 1 // Reject the input if the first pixel is white
 > ```

 ### Single Line Comments - Syntax